-As of December 31, 2020, we estimate unrecognized NOL carryforwards for German tax purposes of approximately €64.5 million available which have not yet been assessed.
+As of December 31, 2021, we estimate unrecognized NOL carryforwards for German tax purposes of €75.3 million available which have not yet been assessed.
+However, we have not recognized a deferred tax asset for tax losses carried forward in our consolidated financial statements, see "Item 18.
+Financial Statements-Notes to the consolidated financial statements as of December 31, 2021 and 2020 and for the three years ended December 31, 2021, 2020 and 2019".
 Future changes in share ownership may also trigger an ownership change and, consequently, a Section 8c KStG or a Section 10a GewStG limitation.
 Any limitation may result in the expiration of a portion or the complete tax operating loss carryforwards before they can be utilized.
 As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards to reduce German income tax may be subject to limitations, which could potentially result in increased future cash tax liability to us.

-Although we do not believe that we were a "passive foreign investment company," or a PFIC, for U.S. federal income tax purposes in 2020, we may be a PFIC in 2021 or one or more future taxable years.
-If we were a PFIC in any taxable year, U.S. shareholders may be subject to adverse U.S. federal income tax consequences.
+Although we do not believe that we were a "passive foreign investment company," or a PFIC, for U.S. federal income tax purposes for 2021, we may be a PFIC for 2022 or one or more future taxable years.
+If we are a PFIC for any taxable year, U.S. shareholders may be subject to adverse U.S. federal income tax consequences.

-Under the Internal Revenue Code of 1986, as amended (the "Code"), we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to our subsidiaries, either (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
-Passive income includes, among other things, dividends, interest, certain non-active rents and royalties, and capital gains.
-Based on our current operations, income and assets, and certain estimates and projections, including as to the relative values of our assets, we do not believe that we were a PFIC for our 2020 taxable year.
+Under the Internal Revenue Code of 1986, as amended (the "Code"), we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to our subsidiaries, either (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average value of our assets (generally determined on a quarterly basis) consists of assets that produce, or are held for the production of, passive income.
+Passive income includes, among other things, dividends, interest, certain non-active rents and royalties, and investment gains.
+For these purposes cash is generally a passive asset.
+Goodwill is generally an active asset to the extent associated with business activities that produce active income.
+Based on our current operations and composition of our income and assets, and certain estimates as to the value of our assets, we do not believe that we were a PFIC for our 2021 taxable year.
 However, there can be no assurance that the Internal Revenue Service (the "IRS") will agree with our conclusion.
-In addition, whether we will be a PFIC in 2021 or any future taxable year is uncertain because, among other things, (i) we currently own, and expect to continue to own, a substantial amount of passive assets, including cash, (ii) the value of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time and (iii) the composition of our income may vary substantially over time.
+In addition, whether we will be a PFIC in 2022 or any future taxable year is uncertain because, among other things, (i) we currently own, and expect to continue to own, a substantial amount of passive assets, including cash, (ii) the value of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time (and may be determined, in large part, by reference to our market capitalization, which has been, and may continue to be, volatile) and (iii) the composition of our income may vary substantially over time.
 Accordingly, there can be no assurance that we will not be a PFIC for any taxable year.